 Incidentally, the child above is the current rebirth of Dudjom Rinpoche, the guru of Ngakpa Chogyam (a.k.a.
 Ngak’chang Rinpoche), the founder of Aro Buddhism in the West.

 - The process of discovering a tulku is documented in the film, Unmistaken Child (2008).
 Unfortunately, while the film is fascinating and beautifully made, the technical procedure by which the child is identified is not clearly explained, especially the astrological technique that involves a curious device.
 Why, for example, is the search limited to an area no larger than the distance that Tenzin Zopa, the young monk who searches for his now deceased teacher, can travel on foot in two years?
 Moreover, the process appears to be corrupt, in that Zopa appears to be influencing the final test, in which the child must choose objects that once belonged to the elderly lama, from among a selection, by actually pushing his hand towards certain objects (apparently the test was not conducted under double-blind conditions, another flaw in the process, since subtle cues by the investigators can also influence the result).
 This is unfortunate but of course does not vitiate the concept, only this particular case, but it demonstrates how the Tibetan system has become corrupted by time and politics.
 This problem is not new.
 The Dalai Lama himself has publicly acknowledged that only half of the historical Dalai Lamas were authentic, and complains that many tulku appointments are politically motivated.
+A much better depiction of the process of identifying and confirming a tulku is the film, The Reincarnation of Khensur Rinpoche (1992) (see below).

 - What matters here is not the specific practice, but rather the state of consciousness to which it refers, which can be achieved by many methods.
 To emphasize the practice above the attainment, or to affirm that attainment is only attainable by means of a particular practice (usually the practice of one’s own culture, school, or sect) is the error of sectarianism.
 (The essential attainment of generation-stage yoga is also known to the Western esoteric tradition, in which it is called the Assumption of God-Forms.)